keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 ## Summary

-* By using `map` we can reuse the recursive pattern for `t -> t` passes.
+* By using `map`, we can reuse the recursive pattern for `t -> t` passes.
 * We can get a map for our type for free using `deriving map`.
-* We can write a general map generator that automates recursion for `t -> t m` passes, for any monad `m`, but notably for: identity, option, result, and state monad.
+* We can write a general map generator that automates recursion for `t -> t m` passes, for any monad `m`, notably for identity, option, result, and state monads.
 * One can write a deriving plugin for the map generator, if necessary.

-You can find the code from this article in [a GitHub gist](https://gist.github.com/keleshev/284c5dd9a74fea8efcd66d86e4109504) along with more tests and examples that you can paly around.
+You can find the code from this article in [a GitHub gist](https://gist.github.com/keleshev/284c5dd9a74fea8efcd66d86e4109504) along with more tests and examples that you can play around.

 ## Limitations and further steps